Kenneth L. McCall, B.S., Pharm.D., BCGP, RPh, FAPhA

 Professor Kenneth 'Mac' McCall earned his BS Pharmacy and Doctor of Pharmacy degrees from the University of Oklahoma Health Sciences Center and completed a primary care residency with the Department of Veterans Affairs and US Army.
-Prior to moving to Maine to join the founding leadership team at the UNE College of Pharmacy, he was an Associate Professor of Pharmacy Practice at Texas Tech University Health Sciences Center for eleven years.
-His leadership roles have included Chair of the Department of Pharmacy Practice at the UNE College of Pharmacy, President of the Maine Pharmacy Association, Director of the UNE-Martin’s Point-Hannaford Pharmacy Community PGY1 Residency Program, Coordinator of the UNE-Apothecary by Design Community PGY1 Residency Program, Director of the UNE-Synageva BioPharma Medical Affairs Fellowship, Interim Director of the UNE College of Pharmacy Office of Continuing Education, Director of the TTUHSC Community Pharmacy Residency Program, Head of the Community Care Division at TTUHSC, and Clinical Pharmacy Manager at Northwest Texas Healthcare System.
+Prior to moving to Maine in 2009 to join the founding faculty at the UNE College of Pharmacy, he was an Associate Professor of Pharmacy Practice at Texas Tech University Health Sciences Center for eleven years.
+His leadership roles have included Chair of the Department of Pharmacy Practice at the UNE College of Pharmacy, President of the Maine Pharmacy Association, Chair of the Mainecare DHHS Drug Utilization Review Committee, Director of the UNE-Martin’s Point-Hannaford Pharmacy PGY1 Residency Program, Director of the UNE-CVS/Apothecary by Design PGY1 Residency Program, Director of the UNE-Synageva BioPharma Medical Affairs Fellowship, Interim Director of the UNE College of Pharmacy Office of Continuing Education, Director of the TTUHSC Community Pharmacy Residency Program, Head of the Community Care Division at TTUHSC, and Clinical Pharmacy Manager at Northwest Texas Healthcare System.

 Dr. McCall’s passions are teaching, community service and advocacy for the profession of pharmacy.
 As a professor, he dedicates the full measure of his abilities to provide an exemplary pharmacy education that produces health professionals of extraordinary competence and integrity.
 Throughout his academic career, he has strived to improve his teaching as evidenced by his scholarship of teaching and learning.
 He has been honored by his students and faculty-peers with “Teacher of the Year”, “Most Influential Professor” and “Mentor of the Year” awards.
 His greatest professional joy is contributing to the education of future pharmacists.